Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-15R0t95pwvc.md

 ### Transcript

-> this and uh like no one there how many of them are working on valheim zero zero of them are working in valhalla yeah we don't make
+> this and, like no one there how many of them are working on valheim zero zero of them are working in valhalla yeah we don't make